SattuSupCodes/web3/README.md

 1. Ethereum Bootcamp Codes : we learn about basic cryptogrphy and bitcoin concepts, how secure they are, and how we code for basic ethereum actvities.
 2. (to be updated as we proceed further)

-# I used git bash to enable ssh and generate key and felt so super buhahahaha
+#I used git bash to enable ssh and generate key and felt so super buhahahaha

+# Things I Found Difficult
+1. Merkle tree and patricia tree difficult shi to code, I keep getting lost.